audioxide/data/data/posts/20181218-articles-top-10-singles-of-2018.md

 featuredimage: article-images/favourite-singles-2018.jpg
 featuredimageAlt: David Bryne performing onstage during his American Utopia tour
 title: Our 10 favourite singles of 2018
+summary: What would the end of the year be without some lists?
 author:
   - fred
   - andre